-16 See also Section 13.
+&lt;sup>25 See also Section 15.
 Lists - Databases for consolidated lists of financial sanctions targets.

-17 The law or the Grand-Ducal Regulation will enter into force four full days after its publication, unless it states a longer or shorter deadline.
+&lt;sup>26 The law or the Grand-Ducal Regulation will enter into force four full days after its publication, including the publication date, unless it states a longer or shorter deadline.

-18 Also see the "Guidelines on implementation and evaluation of restrictive measures (sanctions) in the framework of the EU Common Foreign and Security Policy", Section II-J (Jurisdiction), paragraphs 51 and 52.
+&lt;sup>27 Also see the "Guidelines on implementation and evaluation of restrictive measures (sanctions) in the framework of the EU Common Foreign and Security Policy", Section II-J (Jurisdiction), paragraphs 51 and 52.

-19 Territory of the Union ⇒ The Territory of the Union means the territories of the Member States to which the Treaty on European Union and the Treaty on the Functioning of the European Union is applicable, under the conditions laid down in the treaties, including the airspace of the Member States.
-Territories that are expressly excluded by the Member States are outside the territory of the Union and are listed in the corresponding annex of the abovementioned treaties.
-As a result these territories do not have to implement EU Regulations.
+&lt;sup>28 Territory of the Union → The Territory of the Union means the territories of the Member States to which the Treaty on European Union and the Treaty on the Functioning of the European Union is applicable, under the conditions laid down in the Treatys, including the airspace of the Member States.
+Territories that are expressly

-- To any person inside or outside the territory of the European Union who is a national of a Member State. - To any legal person, entity or group, within or outside the European Union, which is incorporated or constituted under the law of a Member State. - To any legal person, entity or group in respect of any business concluded in whole or in part within the European Union.
+- On board of any aircraft or any vessel under the jurisdiction of a Member State.
+It therefore follows that natural and legal persons, entities or groups falling within the scope of the EU Regulation and which own or control vessels or aircraft registered outside the European Union must make every effort to ensure that such vessels or aircraft comply with the EU Regulations. - To any person inside or outside the territory of the European Union who is a national of a Member State. - To any legal person, entity or group, within or outside the European Union, which is incorporated or constituted under the law of a Member State. - To any legal person, entity or group in respect of any business concluded in whole or in part within the European Union.
 It follows that any non-European legal person, entity or group established in a non-European country must apply EU Regulations in respect of any business carried out in whole or in part within the European Union.
 Any other interpretation would mean allowing the non-European entity to conduct a transaction in the EU that is prohibited to EU citizens.

-On the other hand, entities subject to the law of a country outside the EU and established outside the EU shall not be bound by EU Regulations.
+However, entities subject to the laws of a country outside the EU and established outside the EU shall not be bound by EU Regulations.
 That said, where the registered office of such entities is established in the EU and where such entities are acting under the direction of such registered office, the latter may be held liable.

-6. Various language versions
+8. Various language versions

-The Court of Justice of the European Union ("CJEU") considers that the wording used in one language version of a provision of EU law cannot serve as the sole basis for the interpretation of that provision, or be made to override the other language versions in that regard.20
+The Court of Justice of the European Union ("CJEU") considers that the wording used in one language version of a provision of EU law cannot serve as the sole basis for the interpretation of that provision, or be made to override the other language versions in that regard.

-The interpretation of a provision of EU law must take into account the context, the objects, the purpose and the wording of the rules of which it forms part.21
+The interpretation of a provision of EU law must take into account the context, the objects, the purpose and the wording of the rules of which it forms part.